authorless/BitFlow-Dashboard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AGPL v3.
 See [LICENSE](LICENSE) file for details.

 ---